 I’ve said it before, words matter.
 I’ve also said that numbers loom large when you’re writing.
 Now I’m on a quest to find a magic number, though find is the wrong word.
 To achieve a magic number is much more accurate.
 The number in question is 10,000 and I’m close to getting there.

 It’s all to do with blogging.
-As an indie author, I’m a firm believer that you have to be able to achieve your goals through hard word and sheer bloody minded doggedness.
+As an indie author, I’m a firm believer that you must be able to achieve your goals through arduous work and sheer bloody-minded doggedness.
 Early on in my writing career I decided I would use a blog to create an interest in my books and thus, hopefully, sell a few books.
-It’s worked, to a degree, but so far I’m still a struggling writer and have to work at a ‘proper job’ to make a living.
-But, I still feel writing is my calling and if I have to struggle to get my words read then so be it, it’s a noble cause.
+It’s worked, to a degree, but so far, I’m still a struggling writer and must work at a ‘proper job’ to make a living.
+But writing is my calling and if I must struggle to get my words read then so be it, it’s a noble cause.

 Here comes the hard part.
-I need to find another 332 visitors to my blog and that means I have to write some more new and interesting content in five days as today is the 25th February.
+I need to find another 332 visitors to my blog and that means I must write some more new and interesting content in five days as today is the 25th of February.
 It’s a challenge, but I’ve never shirked from a challenge.
 So, here goes.
-Brain in gear, fingers poised and I’ll have the first of ten new posts ready and on my blog before the month is over.
+Brain in gear, fingers poised, and I’ll have the first of ten new posts ready and on my blog before the month is over.

 Copyright © Tom Kane 2020